 The series was filmed in New Zealand, with its fabulous scenery, great production values and well-admired crews (which seeded Cloud 9’s long association with New Zealand).

-In 1996 a follow-up series was produced, The Enid Blyton Secret Series, inspired by another classic series of Blyton’s books.
+A follow-up series was produced, The Enid Blyton Secret Series, inspired by another classic series of Blyton’s books.
 Filmed in New Zealand, the series was a major success and is available as 20 x half-hour episodes and 5 x mini-movies.

-In 1998, Cloud 9 embarked upon a unique fantasy series, The Legend of William Tell.
+Cloud 9 embarked upon a unique fantasy series, The Legend of William Tell.
 The production is imaginative in storylines, characterisation and “the look”.
 With shooting in New Zealand’s photogenic South Island, there is spectacular scenery.
 The series is available as 32 x half-hour episodes and 16 x one-hour episodes and has a cult following around the world.

-Also in 1998, William Shatner (an icon and famed for his legendary portrayal as Captain Kirk in the immortal Star Trek franchise) flew to Cloud 9’s studios in New Zealand for production of William Shatner’s A Twist in the Tale.
+William Shatner (an icon and famed for his legendary portrayal as Captain Kirk in the immortal Star Trek franchise) flew to Cloud 9’s studios in New Zealand for production of William Shatner’s A Twist in the Tale.
 This family series is inspired by the Twilight Zone yet is not horror-driven or supernatural – instead each story (set in the past, present and future) has an unexpected “twist” in the tale and “things are never quite what they seem”.
-William Shatner is the enigmatic “Storyteller” and was enthusiastically welcomed at MIPCOM in 1998 in Cannes, France, to launch the series, which has become a popular success around the world.
+William Shatner is the enigmatic “Storyteller” and was enthusiastically welcomed at MIPCOM in Cannes, France, to launch the series, which has become a popular success around the world.

-In early 1999 Cloud 9 completed the first season of an original and groundbreaking new teen/children’s drama series that would push many boundaries – “The Tribe”.
+Cloud 9 completed the first season of an original and groundbreaking new teen/children’s drama series that would push many boundaries – “The Tribe”.
 There are no adults in the series, only children and teenagers who must build a New World in their own image.
 Available as an initial 52 x half-hours or 26 x hour episodes, The Tribe soon became a massive hit with a cult following.

 In June 2000 Cloud 9 established a children’s charity called the Cloud 9 Children’s Foundation, which was launched on June 25th with an open day of the Cloud 9 Studios in New Zealand, attended by over 20,000 people.

-In January 2001 Cloud 9’s “Atlantis High” started its first series as 26 x half-hour episodes.
+Cloud 9’s “Atlantis High” started its first series as 26 x half-hour episodes.
 An unprecedented spoof comedy-melodrama for kids of all ages, the series has everything from aliens to superheroes, secret agents to a lost civilisation and amazing secrets, and much more…

-In February 2002 Cloud 9 began production on “Revelations – The Initial Journey” – a family drama series following a sixteen-year old’s journey through life and time.
+Cloud 9 began production on “Revelations – The Initial Journey” – a family drama series following a sixteen-year old’s journey through life and time.

-In March 2006 Cloud 9 concluded post-production on “The New Tomorrow” a sequel to the cult hit The Tribe.
+Cloud 9 concluded post-production on “The New Tomorrow” a sequel to the cult hit The Tribe.